 2006-2010.
 We became increasingly specialist and focused on helping IT teams provide measurably better service to their internal customers.
 We did a lot of ITIL consulting.

 2011.
 We discovered Net Promoter, a set of practices for measuring and improving customer loyalty.
 One of our clients agreed to be a guinea pig and we helped them implement some Net Promoter practices.
 And wow!
 Internal customer satisfaction increased more in six months than we’d ever been able to achieve through ITIL consulting.

 2011+ We became big fans of Net Promoter.
-We built products and services around it that make it easy for internal service providers to adopt Net Promoter practices, become more customer-centric and improve the customer experience.
+We built CIOPulse to make it easy for internal service providers to adopt Net Promoter practices, become more customer-centric and improve the customer experience.

 We believe that technical teams are full of passionate, talented people.
 Their improvement initiatives tend to revolve around technical solutions (ITSM toolsets, ITIL, Project Management software, PMBOK etc).